-- (a) Eliminate or significantly reduce Housing Need for at least 490,000 households overall, which includes at least 300,000 households adequately supported through a Canada Housing Benefit. - (b) Based on the number of Units still supported by Social Housing Agreements or federal-provincial agreements as at March 31, 2019: - (i) 330,000 Units continue to be offered in Social Housing, including no net loss of Urban Native Social Housing Units available to households in Housing Need;

-- (ii) At least 20% of existing Social Housing Units repaired (approximately 60,000 units), including that retained Urban Native Social Housing Units are repaired to good condition; - (iii) The number of Social Housing Units expands by 15% (approximately rent-assisted 50,000 units); - 4.3.
-All Action Plans under this Agreement will be publicly released by HNS within 60 days of CMHC and HNS reaching agreement on the Targets and Outcomes.
+- (a) Remove at least 490,000 households overall from Housing Need, which includes at least 300,000 households adequately supported through a Canada Housing Benefit. - (b) Based on the number of Units still supported by Social Housing Agreements or federal-provincial agreements as at March 31, 2019: - (i) 330,000 Units continue to be offered in Social Housing, including no net loss of Urban Native Social Housing Units available to households in Housing Need; - (ii) At least 20% of existing Social Housing Units repaired (approximately 60,000 units), including that retained Urban Native Social Housing Units are repaired to good condition; - (iii) The number of rent-assisted Social Housing Units expands by 15% (approximately 50,000 units); - 4.3.
+All Action Plans under this Agreement will be publicly released by MHO within 60 days of CMHC and MHO reaching agreement on the Targets and Outcomes.